rhoadesScholar/spatial-grouping-attention/tests/README.md

-# Tests for spatial-attention
+# Tests for spatial-grouping-attention

-This directory contains comprehensive tests for the spatial-attention package.
+This directory contains comprehensive tests for the spatial-grouping-attention package.

 ## Test Structure

 The test suite is organized into several files:

-- `test_spatial_attention.py` - Main tests for spatial attention classes
+- `test_spatial_grouping_attention.py` - Main tests for spatial attention classes
 - `test_mlp.py` - Focused tests for the MLP module
 - `test_utils.py` - Tests for utility functions
 - `test_integration.py` - Integration tests and end-to-end workflows